 Wellington Colorado Main Streets Board of Directors

-Board meetings are held every 2nd Wednesday of the month // 6pm
+Board meetings are held on the third Monday of every month // 8am

 You can find upcoming meeting dates, agendas and Zoom meeting links on our events calendar.

 Kallie is a Iowa native and graduated with a degree in Television Production and Marketing from Wartburg College in Waverly, IA.
 Kallie and her husband Brandon moved to Colorado in 2017 with their two boys and quickly called Wellington home.